flukejones/asusctl/README.md

 `rog-core` and takes full control of the interfaces required - if you can't apply the kernel patches then `rog-core` is still highly usable.

+Many other patches for these laptops, AMD and Intel based, are working their way in to the kernel.

 ---
 asusd is a utility for Linux to control many aspects of various ASUS laptops.